eventide-project/docs/user-guide/readers/get-last.md

 deposit_2 = Deposited.new()
 deposit_2.deposit_id = '789'

-stream_name = 'account'
+stream_name = 'account-123'

 Messaging::Postgres::Write.(deposit_1, stream_name)
 Messaging::Postgres::Write.(deposit_2, stream_name)

-last_message = MessageStore::Postgres::Get::Last.(stream_name)
+last_message = MessageStore::Postgres::Get::Stream::Last.(stream_name)

 last_message.deposit_id
 # => "789"
 ```

-## Get::Last Facts
+## Get::Stream::Last Facts

-- The `Get::Last` class returns a single [message data](/user-guide/messages-and-message-data/message-data.md) instance representing the last message in the specified stream
+- The `Get::Stream::Last` class returns a single [message data](/user-guide/messages-and-message-data/message-data.md) instance representing the last message in the specified stream
-- A `Get::Last` can be configured with an existing [session](./session.md), or it can create a new session
+- A `Get::Stream::Last` can be configured with an existing [session](./session.md), or it can create a new session

-## MessageStore::Postgres::Get::Last Class
+## MessageStore::Postgres::Get::Stream::Last Class

-The `Get::Last` class is a concrete class from the [`MessageStore::Postgres` library](../libraries.md#message-store-postgres) and namespace.
+The `Get::Stream::Last` class is a concrete class from the [`MessageStore::Postgres` library](../libraries.md#message-store-postgres) and namespace.

-The `Get::Last` class provides:
+The `Get::Stream::Last` class provides:

 - The principle instance actuator `.()` (or the `call` instance method) for starting a reader
 - The class actuator `.()` (or the class `call` method) that provides a convenient invocation shortcut that does not require instantiating the reader class first

 ## Getting the Last Message in a Stream

-A `Get::Last` can be actuated either via its class interface, as a matter of convenience, or via its instance interface, which allows for greater control of the configuration of the instance.
+A `Get::Stream::Last` can be actuated either via its class interface, as a matter of convenience, or via its instance interface, which allows for greater control of the configuration of the instance.

-`Get::Last` is implemented as a _callable object_.
+`Get::Stream::Last` is implemented as a _callable object_.
 Actuating it is simply a matter of invoking its `call` method.

 ### Class Actuator